rust-lang/rust/src/doc/rustc/src/platform-support/unknown-uefi.md

 ## Requirements

 All UEFI targets can be used as `no-std` environments via cross-compilation.
-Support for `std` is missing, but actively worked on. `alloc` is supported if an allocator is provided by the user.
+Support for `std` is present, but incomplete and extreamly new. `alloc` is supported if an allocator is provided by the user or if using std.
 No host tools are supported.

 The UEFI environment resembles the environment for Microsoft Windows, with some minor differences.
 Therefore, cross-compiling for UEFI works with the same